Delta Queen Steamboat Company

 Following a succession of owners, the company ceased operations in 2008, when the Delta Queen was forced into retirement following the expiration of legislation permitting vessels of wooden construction from operating.

-The Delta Queen Steamboat Company is now owned and operated by a team of supporters dedicated to preserving the nation’s last authentic overnight steamboat.
+The Delta Queen Steamboat Company is now owned and operated by a team of partners dedicated to preserving the nation’s last authentic overnight steamboat.